TritonDataCenter/sdc-papi/docs/index.md

 ## Package: billing_tag

 An arbitrary string that can be used by operators for billing purposes.
-This is an opaque string, where no special meaning is enforced by SDC.
+This is an opaque string, where no special meaning is enforced by Triton.

-## Package: common_name
+## Package: brand

-A human-readable name for the package.
-While [name](#package-name) is also text, it's not meant for consumption by end-users.

-    "common_name": "256MiB standard SmartOS VM"
+This optional parameter ties a package to a specific zone brand.
+The brand is what's used to determine which type of virtualization to use for the instance.
+Most commonly this should be set to one of: 'bhyve' or 'kvm' when a datacenter supports both types of virtualization and a package is being used for one or the other.

+The value must be one of: 'bhyve', 'joyent', 'joyent-minimal', 'kvm', 'lx'.

+Example:

+    "brand": "bhyve"

 ## Package: cpu_cap

+**XXX: Can we get rid of IGNORE_CPU_CAP?**

 An upper limit on how much CPU a zone can use, as a percent.
 E.g. 100 = one full core, 350 = 3.5 cores, and so forth.

+Example:

     "cpu_cap": 1600